-In addition to the metro, the city also has cable cars and trams that provide access to some of the steep hill neighborhoods.
-These also make for fantastic tourist experiences as you get some amazing views and into really interesting neighborhoods – more of this to come!
+In addition to the metro, the city also has cable cars and trams that provide access to some of the steep hill neighbourhoods.
+These also make for fantastic tourist experiences as you get some amazing views and into really interesting neighbourhoods – more of this to come.

-There are many buses around.
-They are cheap to use and tend to leave when full.
-These are the best way to get yourself up and around the neighborhoods near the top of the valley.
+There are many buses around Medellin.
+Medellin buses tend to be cheap to use and tend to leave when full.
+These are often the best way to get yourself up and around the neighbourhoods near the top of the valley.

 Also, when using an Uber or Tappsi or EasyTaxi at least one person should sit in the front of the taxi.
 The drivers prefer this as it is then not so obvious that they are operating the vehicle as a taxi.